 - A motorised valves has broken.

-Leaks and drips are an obvious sign of an essentially much more significant problem, however, except if you are qualified to do so you shouldn’t attempt to work out the problem yourself.
+Drips and leaks are an obvious sign of an essentially much more significant problem, however, except when you are qualified to do so you shouldn’t attempt to work out the problem yourself.
 A lot of the causes for your boiler to have leaks or drips are going to call for a trained boiler engineer to fix them.
 Leaks and drips are often a result of a malfunctioning pressure valve or pump seal.
 When it is replaced, you might have to lower your boiler’s pressure, your boiler engineer will gladly advise you on how to do it.

 3. Odd Sounds Coming From Your Boiler